Kasturi (2007 TV series): Plot

 Robbie allows Kasturi to stay in his house, but she behaves like a child and has no memory of her past.
 Eventually, Raunak's true nature is exposed to everyone, and he is sent to prison.
 However, Maasi's involvement remains unknown.
 Another accident restores Kasturi's sanity, and she and Robbie reunite once again.

 During the preparations for their wedding, a businessman named Kabir Dhanrajgir enters the story.
 Kasturi discovers that a significant portion of Robbie's property has been sold with Kabir's involvement.
 He blackmails her, demanding that she marry him to rectify the situation.
 On the day of her wedding, Kasturi leaves Robbie and marries Kabir.

 Robbie resorts to self-destructive behavior to cope with his pain, while Kasturi realizes that Kabir is a kind-hearted man but struggles to connect with his children.
 Robbie discovers that Kabir is a murderer who killed his three previous wives and tries to rescue Kasturi from the situation.
 Kabir dies by falling off a cliff, and Kasturi learns the truth after his death.

 Robbie wishes to marry Kasturi again, but his mother, Devika, blames Kasturi for ruining his life.
 Feeling rejected, Kasturi leaves without informing anyone and goes to live with her friend, Sanchi.
 Robbie searches for Kasturi but is unable to find her, leading him to confront his mother about their separation.
 Kasturi starts working in the office of Gayatri Devi, where she meets three brothers—Abhi, Ajay, and Adwit—and helps them with their problems.
 Robbie, deeply saddened by thoughts of Kasturi, receives encouragement from his father to resume his singing career.

 The story culminates with an event organized by Kasturi's employers, where they request Robbie to perform.
 Kasturi is present at the event, and as Abhi calls out to Robbie, he confesses that he has stopped singing.
 In that moment, both Kasturi and Robbie realize their feelings for each other.
 Ultimately, Kasturi and Robbie reunite in marriage, and everything falls into place.

-Production

-The show used to air from Monday to Thursday at 9:30pm.
-Later it began airing five days a week, Monday to Friday at 9:30pm.
-In October 2008, it shifted to the 7pm slot airing only on Friday and Saturday to make way for the upcoming show, Yeh Rishta Kya Kehlata Hai.
-However, the show's launch got delayed till January 2009 due to dispute by the technician workers of FWICE (Federation of Western India Cine Employees).

-Due to low TRPs, Kasturi went off air in March 2009.